ReLoop: Structured Modeling and Behavioral Verification for Reliable LLM-Based Optimization: Method

 The contrapositive provides our detection criterion: if perturbing a parameter that \emph{should} affect the objective produces negligible change, the corresponding model component is likely absent from the generated code.
-This principle underlies L2 behavioral testing (\S\ref{sec:l2}).
+Extreme perturbation can also force natively-inactive constraints to bind (e.g., scaling capacity by $\times 0.001$), so the test detects both natively-active and conditionally-bindable components.